1973Sobreruedas/Cuaderno-Bitacora-Linuxero-1973Sobreruedas/README.en.md

 ## License

 This project is provided under the principles of free software.
-Feel free to use it, adapt it, and share it according to your needs.
+You are free to use, modify, and share it as needed, respecting the license terms.